 b Expressed as meq/dry g resin.

-The experimental campaign was composed of three different levels: i) tests with a single-salt solution (i.e., NaCl, NaHCO3 and CaCl2) that were reported and discussed in our previous manuscript [30], ii) tests with two salts solutions, and iii) tests with three mixed salts solutions.
-More in detail, for tests with mixed salts, the combinations were carefully selected to obtain two/three competing cations with a unique joint anion (i.e., NaCl – CaCl2, NaCl–MgCl2 and NaCl – KCl for two salts tests and NaCl – CaCl2 -MgCl2 for three salts tests) or two/three competing anions and a fixed cation (i.e., NaCl – NaHCO3 and NaCl-Na2SO4 for two salts solutions and NaCl – Na2SO4 – NaHCO3 for three salts solutions).
+The experimental campaign was composed of three different phases: i) tests with single-salt solution (i.e., NaCl, NaHCO3 and CaCl2) that were reported and discussed in our previous paper [30], ii) tests with two salts solutions, and iii) tests with three mixed salts solutions.
+For mixed-salts trial runs, the combinations were carefully selected to obtain two/three competing cations with a unique joint anion (i.e., NaCl – CaCl2, NaCl–MgCl2 and NaCl – KCl for two salts tests and NaCl – CaCl2 – MgCl2 for three salts tests) or two/three competing anions and a fixed cation (i.e., NaCl – NaHCO3 and NaCl-Na2SO4 for two salts solutions and NaCl – Na2SO4 – NaHCO3 for three salts solutions).
 Sodium and chlorides were thus considered as the reference ion among cations and anions, respectively.
 Synthetic solutions were prepared in 250L tanks with demineralized water and single salts as NaCl (Laboratory grade, VWR Chemicals BDH®), CaCl2 (93% purity, Alfa Aesar), MgCl2 (>95% purity, Aldrich® Chemistry), KCl (>99% purity, Sigma-Aldrich®), NaHCO3 (>99.7% purity, VWR Chemicals BDH®), Na2SO4 (AnalaR NORMAPUR® Reag., VWR Chemicals).
-The electrode rinse solution (ERS) was composed of a 0.25 mol/L Na2SO4 solution, recirculated in both cathode and anode.
+The electrode rinse solution (ERS) was composed of a 0.25 mol/L Na2SO4 solution, recirculated in closed-loop through both cathode and anode compartments.
 Figure 2 shows a schematic representation of the experimental setup.
 Gear Drive pumps (Micropump GA-T23.PFS.A) were used to feed both brine and permeate solutions in continuous mode and ERS in closed loop.
 Inlet pressure was monitored using pressure gauges (Cewal), placed before the stack entrance.
-Online rotameters were installed after the stack to continuously monitor the solution flowrates, which were periodically checked during each test with offline manual measurements.
+Online rotameters were installed after the stack to continuously monitor solution flowrates, which were periodically checked during each test with offline manual measurements.
 Electrodes were connected to a DC power supply (1902B, B&K precision) and two multimeters (Fluke 115) were connected in series and parallel to the stack to measure the electric current and the voltage, respectively.
 The conductivities of the inlet and outlet solutions were measured using a portable conductivity meter (WTW 314i), while samples of both solutions were taken for further ionic composition analysis using different instrumentation depending on the type of ion (850 professional IC, Metrohm; ICP-OES 5110, Agilent; Titrando 809 Metrohm).